I Looked East and I Looked West programme of events

 7.00-8.30 Fáilte go Stowmarket!
 Welcome reception, film and exhibition.
 (St Peter’s Hall – advance ticket holders only)

-9.00 Pub sessions till late – details of the pub sessions will be available in the souvenir programme.
+9.00 Pub sessions till late – details of the pub sessions in the souvenir programme.

 Saturday 27th April